 - Before the big moving day, find time to pack up your mother-in-law’s china plates, rare art collectibles, dutch clog collection, your prized turtleneck collection, souvenirs, and whatever else adorns your walls.
 That way those who come to help don’t have to help you pack them and possibly break them.

 - Pack room by room and wall by wall.
 Don’t focus on how the entire house needs packed or you will have a heart attack.
 Focusing on one wall at a time will allow you to remain calm and composed even while the task ahead seems overwhelming.

 - Purge while you pack.
 Get rid of all the old clothes, dishes, furniture, toys, etc. that you won’t want cluttering up your new apartment or home.
 Use this time to purge your closets of junk.

 - Label your boxes with a distinct pattern.
-Either color code the rooms or write the names on the boxes but makes sure everything that goes together is marked the same.
-Otherwise you might be looking for your your kitchen supplies and your movers may have put the box upstairs in the master bedroom.
+Either color code the rooms or write the names on the boxes.
+Either way, make sure everything that goes together is marked the same.
+Otherwise, you might find a box of kitchen utensils in your bedroom.
 Adding special notes like “Fragile”, “China”, or “Open First” will really help you identify which boxes are the most important.

-Ultimately the best advice we can give when deciding to move and pack your apartment in one day is to plan ahead, enlist your friends, and find cheap options when it comes to storage, moving trucks, assistants, supplies, and everything else you might need.
+Ultimately the moving tips we can give when deciding to move and pack your apartment in one day is to plan ahead, enlist your friends, and find cheap options when it comes to storage, moving trucks, assistants, supplies, and everything else you might need.